FRCTeam3255/SuperCORE/README.md

 SuperCORE is a vendor library for FRC projects.
 SuperCORE has several uses:

 * handles controllers
-* modified RobotPreferences
+* adds improved RobotPreferences
-* custom utilities
+* various custom utilities

-These are tasks that need to be done every year, so instead of just rewriting all the code (or copying it from last year's project) SuperCORE was created as a vendor library to make it as quick and easy as possible to get a new robot functional.
+These are tasks that need to be done every year, so instead of just rewriting all the code, or copying it from last year's project, SuperCORE was created as a vendor library to make it as quick and easy as possible to get a new robot functional.

 ## Installation Instructions: